pingidentity/pingidentity-devops-getting-started/docs/deployK8s.md

-# Orchestrate deployments using Kubernetes
+# Orchestrate deployments with Kubernetes

 The Kubernetes examples contain configurations and scripts to orchestrate deployments of our DevOps images for: